Get started¶

 Step 3.
 Launch your workflow¶

-Once approved, click Launch workflow to make it active and ready to receive requests.
+Once approved, click Launch workflow to bring it online and start processing requests.

 You can stop or restart the workflow using the same button.
 However, once approved, you won’t be able to modify the workflow.